DigitalNikos/ChatRetrieveAI/README.md

 ❌ Show metadata to answer(filename, page, url): TODO

-❌ Domain: TODO
+✅ Domain: Users are able to choose specific domain for the Chatbot conversation.

 ✅ Contextual Chat: Engage in conversations with the chatbot, which uses the content of the uploaded PDFs and additional sources like Wikipedia.

-✅Streamlit Interface: User-friendly interface built with Streamlit for easy interaction
+✅Streamlit Interface: User-friendly interface built with Streamlit for easy interaction.

 ## Getting Started